Gauged cooling of topological excitations and emergent fermions on quantum simulators

 To be able to remove both local (spin flip) and non-local (domain wall) excitations, we design an alternative protocol.
 We couple the $\sigma_j$'s to a static $Z_2$ gauge field, identified with $\tau^z_j$.
 The resulting gauged TFIM Hamiltonian,

-commutes with all $\tau_j^z$.
+commutes with $\{\tau_j^z\}$.
 In addition, $H_{{\rm GTFI}}$ is invariant under any local gauge transformation, generated by $G_j = \tau_{j-1}^x \sigma_j^z \tau_j^x$.
-For open boundary conditions, \eqref{eq:HG} is equivalent by a gauge transformation to $H_{\rm TFIM}$ in every sector of fixed $\tau^z_j$.
-Hence, the spectra of $H_{\rm TFIM}$ and $H_{\rm GTFI}$ are identical \cite{Mcgreevyqft}.
+For open boundary conditions, \eqref{eq:HG} is equivalent by a gauge transformation to $H_{\rm TFIM}$ in every sector of fixed $\tau^z_j$~\cite{Mcgreevyqft}.
 The transformation from a sector with a given $\{\tau^z_j\}$ to the sector $\{\tau^z_j=1\}$, where \eqref{eq:HG} is equivalent to $H_{\rm TFIM}$, is highly non-local; it is the non-local encoding of the degrees of freedom of $H_{\rm TFIM}$ that allows removing domain wall excitations by local interactions.
 Given the ability to cool to the ground state in a specific gauge configuration and to measure $\{\tau^z_j\}$, we can recover all ground state observables of the original TFIM problem.
+For a discussion of the effects of imperfect measurements, see \cite{SM}.

 Importantly, the gauge degrees of freedom play dual roles in our protocol.
 They encode information about the original Ising spins, since the transformation from the TFIM to the gauged TFIM depends on $\{\tau^z_j\}$.
-At the same time, they serve as the bath degrees of freedom used to cool the system, as we now discuss.
+In addition, they serve as the bath degrees of freedom used to cool the system, as we now discuss.

-The time-dependent cooling protocol consists of repeated cycles.
+The cooling protocol consists of repeated cycles.
 Initially, the $\sigma$ spins are in an arbitrary (possibly unknown) state.
-Due to either an initialization step or a round of projective measurements, we assume that the initial state of the $\tau$ spins in each cycle is a known product state in the $\tau_{j}^{z}$ basis.
+Due to either an initialization step or a round of projective measurements, the initial state of the $\tau$ spins in each cycle is a known product state in the $\tau_{j}^{z}$ basis.
 The following steps are performed in each cycle $n$, beginning at time $t_n = nT$:

 \begin{enumerate} \item The ``Zeeman field'' $B_{j}$ is turned on to a value $B_0\tau_{j}^{z}(t_n)$, where $B_{0}>0$ is chosen to be large compared to the size of a typical term in the system's Hamiltonian ($|h|$ and $|J|$), and $\tau_j^z(t_n) = \pm 1$ refers to the eigenvalue of $\tau_j^z$ in the state at the beginning of cycle $n$.
 This choice of field orientations, along with $g(t_n) = 0$, ensures that each $\tau_{j}$ begins each cycle from its ground state, decoupled from the $\sigma$ spins. \item The coupling $g(t)$ is adiabatically ramped up to some finite value and held fixed, while $B_{j}(t) = B(t)\tau_{j}^{z}(t_n)$ is adiabatically ramped to zero.
 Here, adiabaticity is defined relative to the typical energy scale of the system (e.g., the gap between the ground state and the first excited state, if there is a non-zero gap in the thermodynamic limit).
 The coupling $g(t)$ is then adiabatically ramped to zero.
 Note that, while the $B$ and $g$ terms in Eq. \eqref{eq:Hc} break the gauge invariance of $H_{GTFI}$, gauge symmetry is restored at the end of the cycle when $B=g=0$. \item The $\tau$ qubits are measured in the $\tau_{j}^{z}$ basis, and another cycle begins. \end{enumerate} The profiles $B(t-t_n)$ and $g(t-t_n)$ are shown in Fig. \ref{fig:protocol}(a) and the steps of the protocol are illustrated in Fig. \ref{fig:protocol}(b).